SCY-X/D3still/README.md

 # License

-MDistiller is released under the MIT license.
+AIR_Distiller is released under the MIT license.
 See [LICENSE](LICENSE) for details.

 # Acknowledgement